themchn/Countries/README.md

 3. New users who recently created an account on Github

 As usual, the new (private) repo has regular updates and free and LEGAL streams from many countries. :-)

+# TO GET INTO THE NEW PRIVATE REPO, CONTACT ME VIA THE MENU "[Issues](https://github.com/Free-IPTV/Countries/issues)" THEN YOU WILL GET FURTHER INFORMATION FOR ACCESS

 ----------------------------------------------------------------------------------------------------------
 The old text also here!!!